jdpark7/uni-chatbot/university-data/curriculum.md

 Prerequisite: Application and Placement Exam
 10 Credits | Grades 7-8

-This rigorous science course is designed for middle school students (7-8) interested in participating in OCSA°Øs Division B Science Olympiad team.
+This rigorous science course is designed for middle school students (7-8) interested in participating in OCSA‚Äôs Division B Science Olympiad team.
 Course content will move through the Science 7 or 8 (depending on student grade) curriculum at an accelerated pace, giving students the opportunity to delve deeper into science and engineering concepts of their interest and the possibility to build devices and structures in preparation for Science Olympiad events.
 Participation in this course requires monthly study hours and preparation outside of school hours, in addition to participation in approximately five to seven competitions taking place on Saturdays.
 This course is designed for the critically thinking and highly motivated student as it requires a willingness to work both independently and collaboratively on a variety of rigorous tasks.
 Interested students will be admitted to this course based on an application and results from a placement exam covering general science concepts and analysis skills from the middle school Next Generation Science Standards.
 Admittance into the class does not guarantee participation in Science Olympiad events and competitions.

 Science

 BIOLOGY OF THE LIVING EARTH
 Prerequisite: None.10 Credits | Grades 9-12
 H.S. | C.S.U. (d) | U.C. (d).
 The Biology of the Living Earth course, based on the Next Generation Science Standards, will explore biological concepts through a phenomenon-based approach.
-This course will explore the relationships between the living and nonliving components of Earth°Øs systems through the following topics: Matter and Energy in Organisms and Ecosystems, Interdependent Relationships in Ecosystems, Structure and Function, Inheritance and Variation of Traits, Natural Selection and Evolution, and Ecosystem Stability and the Response to Climate Change.
+This course will explore the relationships between the living and nonliving components of Earth‚Äôs systems through the following topics: Matter and Energy in Organisms and Ecosystems, Interdependent Relationships in Ecosystems, Structure and Function, Inheritance and Variation of Traits, Natural Selection and Evolution, and Ecosystem Stability and the Response to Climate Change.
 Students will apply their knowledge of Disciplinary Core Ideas to various real-world phenomena.
 By using Science and Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas, students will demonstrate their understanding by formulating questions, using evidence to evaluate claims, and developing models to explain phenomena through hands-on activities and labs.

 BIOLOGY, ADVANCED PLACEMENT
 Prerequisite: Completion of Biology of the Living Earth and Chemistry or Physics, Grade of B or better both semesters; if Honors Chemistry, grade of C or better both semesters